JulianHayward/Azure-MG-Sub-Governance-Reporting/run-from/azure-devops.md

 ## Prerequisites

 - An Azure DevOps account in which you have enough permissions to create a new project.
-- Your user must have '**Microsoft.Authorization/roleAssignments/write**' permissions on the target management group scope (such as the built-in Azure RBAC role '**User Access Administrator**' or '**Owner**').
-This is required to make the required permission changes.
-If you cannot do this yourself, follow these instructions along with someone who can.
-- To grant Microsoft Graph API permissions and grant admin consent for the Microsoft Entra directory, you must yourself or work with someone that has '**Privileged Role Administrator**' or '**Global Administrator**' role assigned in Microsoft Entra ID.
-(See [Assign Microsoft Entra roles to users](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/manage-roles-portal).)

 ## 1. Create an Azure DevOps project